MuYunyun/blog/BasicSkill/css/INHERITED_AND_NON-INHERITED.md

 The initial value of a CSS property is its default value.

-The Initial value has two different behavious between `inherited properties` and `non-inherited properties`.
+The Initial value has two different behavior between `inherited properties` and `non-inherited properties`.

 For `inherited properties`, the initial value is `used on the root element only`.